 The image below was shot at the Beverly Wilshire in Beverly Hills.
 To capture the shot, Pye ran to a conference room on the 16th floor of the hotel and shot out the window as the bride was being walked down the isle.

 We hope you enjoyed this article!
-If so, please digg and twitter the article to show us your love!
+If so, please share this article to show us your love!
 Also, please add your additional ideas on creating great images below in the comments.